buildatake8708/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 For more information, see Daring Fireball's "[Markdown Syntax](https://daringfireball.net/projects/markdown/syntax#backslash)."

-{% ifversion fpt or ghes > 3.2 or ghae-issue-5232 or ghec %}
+{% ifversion fpt or ghes > 3.2 or ghae-5232 or ghec %}

-## Disabling Markdown rendering
+Markdown rendering

 {% data reusables.repositories.disabling-markdown-rendering %}